pkoehlers/maploader/README.md

 After the map change, Valetudo will be restarted and will not be reachable for some seconds.
 Sometimes Valetudo might show an empty map after restarting and it takes some time to load the actual map.
 This process can be sped up by starting the cleaning (and stopping it directly).

-I am using this with Homeassistant, where I trigger the map change as part of an automation and move the robot to the other zone.
+I am using this with Home Assistant, where I trigger the map change as part of an automation and move the robot to the other zone.
 It can then be operated on the new map after the reboot.

 ## MQTT Topics
 * Current map topic: ```valetudo/maploader/map```